-This quintessential Art Deco line bracelet, by the renowned Wachenheimer Brothers (makers of Diamonbar pieces) has faceted square-cut onyx-glass stones set in sterling silver, with engraved edges and diamanté-studded clasps.
-This bracelet was made in two sections, with identical fold-over clasps in both places.
-Because of the type of clasp used, I know that this piece was made in the early 1930s, after the company stopped using their Diamonbar trademark and near the end of the their production.
-The last photo shows this bracelet along with two other line bracelets – scroll down to see their details as well as other onyx Art Deco pieces to wear with this lovely bracelet.
+This Wachenheimer Bros bracelet has faceted, square-cut onyx-glass stones channel-set in sterling silver, with engraved edges and diamanté-studded clasps.
+This jewel was made in two sections, with identical fold-over clasps in both places.
+The type of clasp dates this piece to the early 1930s, after the company stopped using their Diamonbar trademark and near the end of their production.
+This bracelet was made for a slim wrist, so please note the bracelet length (6 7/8″) and check your wrist size before purchasing this piece.
+The last photo shows it along with two other line bracelets – bracelets like these were commonly worn in multiples.
+Scroll down to see their details as well as other onyx jewels to wear with this lovely one.